ethankbergmann/ethankbergmann.github.io/_pages/works_in_progress.md

 ---

 1. "The Impact of Criminal Records on Mobility," with Amanda Agan, Monica Essig Aberg, Andrew Garin, Dmitiri Koustas, Alex Mas, and Crystal Yang.
+2. "OBGYN Labor Supply Responses to Abortion Restrictions."
-2. "A Model of Optimal Nutrition Assistance."
+3. "A Model of Optimal Nutrition Assistance."

 Resting Papers
 =====